scrabbletank/farhome-rules/rulesdoc.md

 Finally, choose 2 of the following bonuses.

 #### Starting Bonuses
-- Increase an Attribute by 1, with a max of 3
+- Increase an attribute score by 1, with a max of 3
 - Gain proficiency in a magic type
 - Gain 4 proficiency points
-- Learn 1 Feat
+- Learn 1 feat
 - Learn a maneuver and gain 2 proficiency with a weapon type
 - Increase your max wounds by 1
 - Increase your spell power by 5 and gain 3 mana

 ##### Variant Rule - Rolling for Attributes
 Instead of using the rules above for attributes, your group may decide to roll your scores.
-For each attribute roll 1 Superior, 3 Normal, and 1 Terrible die, adding up the total successes.
+For each attribute roll 1 Superior, 3 Normal, and 1 terrible die, adding up the total successes.
 The minimum score for an attribute is -2, with any rolls below that counting as -2 for the roll.

 ##### Variant Rule - Group Rolls
 Many people prefer the randomness given by rolling for attributes, but this can often lead to very powerful or weak characters across a group.
 A way to ensure every player is on the same level, each player takes turns rolling an attribute score.
 Once 6 scores have been rolled the players use those scores to create their characters.
 The players can place the scores in any attribute they want, but they must use the same 6 scores as every other player.